kissgyorgy/my-stars/README.md

 - [wbond/crlbuilder](https://github.com/wbond/crlbuilder) - Python library for creating and signing certificate revocation lists (CRLs)
 - [wbond/asn1crypto](https://github.com/wbond/asn1crypto) - Python ASN.1 library with a focus on performance and a pythonic API
 - [PyMySQL/mysqlclient](https://github.com/PyMySQL/mysqlclient) - MySQL/MariaDB connector for Python
-- [maguowei/starred](https://github.com/maguowei/starred) - creating your own Awesome List by GitHub stars!
+- [maguowei/starred](https://github.com/maguowei/starred) - Create and maintain your own Awesome-style list from GitHub stars!
 - [carltongibson/django-filter](https://github.com/carltongibson/django-filter) - A generic system for filtering Django QuerySets based on user selections
 - [burke-software/django-report-builder](https://github.com/burke-software/django-report-builder) - This is a github mirror for django-report-builder which is hosted on Gitlab.
 Django Report Builder is a GUI for Django ORM.
 Build custom queries and display results.
 Targets sys admins and capable end users who might not be able to program.
 - [burke-software/schooldriver](https://github.com/burke-software/schooldriver) - A school information system made in django.
 Relies heavily on the django admin interface and includes many pluggable apps.